 X: @MIT, @MITStudents, @MIT_alumni

-Go to MIT’s social media hub to experience the day through MIT social media accounts.
+Visit MIT’s social media hub for additional MIT social media accounts.

-The Academic Procession at the OneMIT Ceremony is led by the Chief Marshal, President of the MIT Alumni Association.
-The stage assembly—comprising our honored guest speaker, MIT senior leaders, members of the MIT Corporation (MIT’s trustees) and Faculty, the Chaplain to the Institute, and the student speakers—follows the Chief Marshal to process and recess.
+The Academic Procession at the OneMIT Ceremony was led by the Chief Marshal, President of the MIT Alumni Association.
+The stage assembly—comprising our honored guest speaker, MIT senior leaders, members of the MIT Corporation (MIT’s trustees) and Faculty, the Chaplain to the Institute, and the student speakers—followed the Chief Marshal to process and recess.